colmey/hyphae/docs/architecture.md

 and outputs a structured decision: which model handles the request, which subset of the MCP tool inventory the agent will see, and what system prompt the agent will run with.
-Its output is then fed into `run_agent()`, which is the reasoning loop and the **one bridge between worlds** — the only module that touches both the LLM client and the MCP manager.
+Its output is then fed into `run_agent()`, which is the provider-neutral reasoning loop and the bridge between `LLMClient` and the turn-local `ToolRuntime`.
+MCP connection/catalog ownership remains behind that neutral tool contract.

+The FastAPI lifespan publishes exactly one `api.dependencies.ApplicationRuntime` on `app.state`.
+It is a frozen process composition containing settings, routing, limits, MCP ownership, session store/guard, policy, and tracer.
+Every HTTP route receives that same value through `get_application_runtime()` and derives its `TurnRunner` from it; there are no independently injected stores or partially assembled routing fields.
+Whole-runtime dependency overrides therefore replace one coherent graph.

 `TurnRunner.open()` owns the accepted-turn envelope.
 After the route resolves or creates the session identity, it claims that identity before consuming the